TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

 1. Start by uploading some images by clicking "Select multiple files...".
 2. Once uploaded, drag and drop them into the grids (edit section).
 3. Click on an image to set an offset.

+## Issues
+Plase report all bugs and issues you find in the "issues" section of the github page.
+If you have suggestions for futures that can be added, feel free to suggest them too.
+I cannot promise these will be solved or added fast as I'm devoleping this during my free time, but I will try the best I can.